celestiaorg/docs/developers/blobstream-proof-queries.md

   (`15` in this example endpoint), and taking the `data_hash` field from the response.
-- `tupleRootNonce`: can be retried via querying the `BlobstreamXDataCommitmentStored` events from the BlobstreamX contract and looking for the nonce attesting to the corresponding data.
-An example:
+- `tupleRootNonce`: can be retried via querying the data commitment stored events from the Blobstream contract and looking for the nonce attesting to the corresponding data.

 ### Querying the proof's `tupleRootNonce`